djjacqmin/how-i-did-this/dell-monitor-instructions/README.md

 The Dell monitor has the following connected to its various ports:
 * USB-C to USB-C cable for connection to laptops with USB-C ports
 * HDMI to HDMI cable for connection to laptops without USB-C ports
-* Two Bluetooth transponder, one for the wireless keyboard and one for the mouse, connected to USB-A ports
+* Two Bluetooth transponders, one for the wireless keyboard and one for the mouse, connected to USB-A ports
 * (Optional) The Logitech webcam connected to a USB-A port.
 This may be detached and moved to a laptop without USB-C ports.

 The USB-C to USB-C cable can carry power to the laptop.
 It also carries data from any other USB devices connected to the monitor.
 When a laptop is connected via the USB-C cable, it also connects to the wireless keyboard, mouse and webcam through the same cable.
 The USB-C cable also carries the video from the laptop to the monitor.

 For laptops that do not have a USB-C port, the wireless keyboard, mouse and webcam must be connected in another way.
 The keyboard and mouse may be connected directly via Bluetooth.
-The webcam must be connected directly but moving the USB-A connector to the laptop.
+The webcam must be connected directly by connecting its USB-A connector cable to the laptop.

 ## Connection Instructions